-The world has wide array of choices, we hope you choose an Edwards.
+The world has a wide array of choices.
+We hope you choose an Edwards.

-If you would like to be considered for an Edwards endorsement please send the following to:
+Please contact us if you would like to be considered for an Edwards endorsement.

 I have an event that I would like Edwards to sponsor.
 How do I go about it?